imdahmd/spring-async-req-processing/README.md

-### Proof of concept - Async req handling using spring mvc
+### Proof of concept - Asynchronous request handling using spring mvc

 ##### Testing:
 1. Run the app: `mvn jetty:run` and notice the logs (on the console itself)